wh-alice/mig_visualstudio/vs/code-quality/how-to--create-a-work-item-for-a-managed-code-defect.md

 ---
-title: "How to: Create a Work Item for a Managed Code Defect" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Create a Work Item for a Managed Code Defect | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"